FarronF/limerick-council-meetings/meetings/2023/12/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st November 2023.md

 The Senior Executive Officer, Strategy and Non LA Housing Construction provided a summary

 update on the Housing Delivery for the District.
-She referred to the Housing for All Plan and--- 4
+She referred to the Housing for All Plan and
+---
+4

 gave a summary to the Members on the targets outlined in the Housing Delivery Action Plan.